8 Best Homeowners Insurance Companies in Missouri of 2023

 In particular, high winds and hail damage are factors.

-But the natural disaster that occurs frequently in Missouri is severe flooding.
+However, the natural disaster that frequently occurs in Missouri is severe flooding.

 You should thus shop around.
-For example, Nationwide’s premium, which is $1,724 per year or $143 per month, beat the Missouri average.
+For example, Nationwide’s premium, $1,724 per year or $143 per month, beat the Missouri average.

 The cost of homeowners insurance in Missouri is high due to flooding, but if you compare quotes, you may find an insurer that fits your budget.